hawknewton/bigrig/README.md

 environment-specific way.

 Shipper lets you specify environment-specific configuration for all your environments in one place.
-Having a single source-of-record for all your environemnt details means it's easier to configure a new environemnt and it's easier to see the differences between environments.
+Having a single source-of-record for all environemnt details means it's easier to configure a new environemnt and it's easier to see the differences between environments.